 Brothers and Sisters,

-As we begin the New Year I would like to update you on some FMLA changes or things that you might not be aware of.
+As we start the New Year I would like to remind you on some FMLA changes or things that you might not be aware of.
+We still need the Metlife Attending Physician Forms filled out if you are out more than 3 consecutive days.

 If you have been employed for at least 12 months and worked at least 1250 hours during the 12 months immediately proceeding the first day of leave (this averages to about 25 hours per week over 12 months).
 Hours counted towards the 1250 do not include vacation, medical leave, or time off under employee compensation.